NicholasBly/youtube-webos/README.md

 # youtube-webos

-An upgraded fork of webosbrew's youtube-webos with extended features
+An upgraded fork of webosbrew's youtube-webos with extended features and fixes.

 ## Added Features